briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 In the abstract, our polygon doesn't have a magnitude.
 That's something done elsewhere.
 A graphics thingy may scale the polygon, but that's not something the polygon knows about itself just like it doesn't know it's orientation.
 These things are projected onto a polygon by something else.
 They are external descriptions.
 Until there are concrete measures, we only have relative distances and relative areas.
 But, these are derived properties.
 That is, if we know what we already know, we can compute these.
 In good database design, we remove anything that we can compute from something else.
 Consider that for object designs too.

 Likewise, the polygon doesn't have a name.
 In English, a closed, regular, convex polygon with four sides is called a "square", but in French it's *un carré*.
 But maybe I want to call it MegaEquiQuad.
 That name is not a property of the polygon; it's something that we project onto it based on our estimation and categorization.
-We choose something that sets apart one thing from another, then assign a name to represent that distinction.
+We choose some property that sets apart one thing from another, then assign a name to represent that distinction.
 The thing doesn't care; it is what it is.
 We don't need something else, like a class name or inheritance relationship, to define that.
 Deciding to have a name carves the projection into the code.
 We've limited the object based on an externality.
 If we can avoid that, don't do it.

 This brings us back to philosophy.
 What do we really know and what do we add to these ideas?
 What's the simplest way to define and think about them so that we do less overall work?